FredNov/HShots/README.md

 1. Choose proper Qt version corresponding to your Houdini build.

-  To find which version do you use go to Help > About
+  To find which version to use go to Help > About

   ![4](Help/4.png)
   ![5](Help/5.png)